aarongreenwald/website/blog/react-native-layoutanimation-delay.md

 --------------------
 <div style="font-size:small">

 <sup>1</sup>It's also an opportunity for people like yourself to help out by submitting a PR.
-Yes, you.
-So don't just sit there reading this, go do it!
+React Native is open source, and the team has enough to do already.
+So it's up to us to help out.
+Why are you still sitting there reading this?
+Go do it!
 </div>